What Can I Study With 23 Point

 0 – 29% 1

 While getting 23 on the NSC may limit your options in comparison to getting higher scores, it’s not the end of the road for your educational and professional goals.
 There are many different academic alternatives and alternate routes to success in South Africa.
-You can still pursue your academic and career goals with tenacity and dedication by learning about programmes, enhancing your abilities, and investigating different educational options.
+You can still pursue your academic and career goals with tenacity and dedication by learning about programs, enhancing your abilities, and investigating different educational options.
+Click here for further details.

 Leave a Reply